IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

  3. Import the volumes, by using the latest import procedure (version 1.7.0 or later) (see **CSI driver configuration** > **Advanced configuration** > **Importing an existing volume** in the user information).

     For more information, see the [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) information in the Kubernetes documentation.

+## HyperSwap usage limitations

+**Important:** The HyperSwap feature is only supported for use with IBM Spectrum Virtualize Family storage systems.

+The following IBM block storage CSI driver features are not supported on volumes where HyperSwap is used:

+- A HyperSwap volume cannot be created from a snapshot.

+    **Note:** A snapshot can be created from a HyperSwap volume.
+ - Volume cloning.